Welwyn Garden City F.C.: 1980s to 1999

-In 1984–85 season under the guidance of John Sneddon as manager the club had success lifting the first ever Hertfordshire FA Senior Centenary Trophy beating Pirton 2–0.
+In the 1984–85 season, under the guidance of John Sneddon as manager, the club had success lifting the first ever Hertfordshire FA Senior Centenary Trophy beating Pirton 2–0.
 Sneddon decided to leave the club at the end of that season and former Sudbury Court manager Ray Sullivan took over the role.
-In the 1985–86 season Welwyn finished second in the table missing out on the title.
+In the 1985–86 season, Welwyn finished second in the table missing out on the title.

-In the 1986–87 and 1987–88 seasons the club lifted the Herts FA Charity Shield, making them only the sixth team to retain the Shield.
+In the 1986–87 and 1987–88 seasons, the club lifted the Herts FA Charity Shield, making them only the sixth team to retain the Shield.
 The close of the 1986–87 season also saw floodlights installed at the Herns Way ground.

-The 1988–89 saw Welwyn finish in the top six of the league, with an appearance in two cup-finals, the League Challenge Trophy and the Hertfordshire FA Senior Centenary Trophy.
-However these were both lost in the space of five days.
+The 1988–89 season saw Welwyn finish in the top six of the league, with an appearance in two cup-finals, the League Challenge Trophy and the Hertfordshire FA Senior Centenary Trophy.
+However, these were both lost in the space of five days.

 The 1990–91 season saw Ray Sullivan step down and so began a lean spell during which the Club tried several combinations, amongst those being Dave Lawrence, Jock Bruce, former player Pat Maslen and Ian Priest.
 During these years the closest the Club came to anything was another Hertfordshire FA Charity Shield final appearance, during Pat Maslen's reign.
 However, the trophy slipped through their fingers when losing out to Sawbridgeworth Town on penalties after a 2–2 draw.

-1996–97 City looked to local man Malcolm Doctor, who the previous year had guided City's archrivals Hatfield Town to second place in the South Midlands League.
+In 1996–97, City looked to local man Malcolm Doctor, who the previous year had guided City's archrivals Hatfield Town to second place in the South Midlands League.
 Everyone at the club was optimistic about further glory days returning to Herns Way.
 Four cup-finals were reached, the League Challenge Trophy, the Hertfordshire FA Charity Shield, the Southern Combination Cup and the O’Brien Challenge Trophy but all four were lost.
 However, there was some consolation with the Reserve team winning the Southern Combination Reserve Challenge Cup.

 The 1997/98 season saw the formation of the Spartan South Midlands League, with the club joining the Premier Division North, finishing high enough (6th) to qualify for the Premier Division the following season.

 In 1998, upon the departure of Malcolm Doctor, the Citizens forged a link with near neighbours, Stevenage Borough FC and strengthened their squad with Boro's EFCO youngsters along with the management pairing of Dave Bullock and Bill Bannister.
 However, despite reaching the third qualifying round of the FA Cup for the first time the season collapsed midway through and with the break-up of the squad and a battle with relegation followed.